Special counsel Jack Smith issues revised indictment in Trump election case

 The reworked indictment triggered a flurry of reaction from Trump on his Truth Social account.

-“In an effort to resurrect a ‘dead’ Witch Hunt in Washington, D.C., in an act of desperation, and in order to save face, the illegally appointed “Special Counsel” Deranged Jack Smith, has brought a ridiculous new Indictment against me,” Trump wrote.
+“In an effort to resurrect a ‘dead’ Witch Hunt in Washington, D.C., in an act of desperation, and in order to save face, the illegally appointed ‘Special Counsel’ Deranged Jack Smith, has brought a ridiculous new Indictment against me,” Trump wrote.

-He said the new version had “all the problems of the old Indictment”.
-He called for it to be “dismissed IMMEDIATELY”.
+He said the new version had “all the problems of the old Indictment” and called for it to be “dismissed IMMEDIATELY”.

 The former Republican president is in the midst of a second re-election campaign, ahead of the November 5 presidential vote.
 He has repeatedly denounced the criminal charges against him as an attempt to derail his latest White House bid, an allegation he repeated again on Tuesday.